Cloud Computing

 AllowGroups sshusers

-Use ctrl + x, then type "y", then type "enter" to save and close the file.
+Use ctrl + x, then type "y" then type "enter" to save and close the file.

 service sshd restart

-That's a very basic lock down.
+That's a very basic lockdown.
 You can take it further by locking SSH down to only your IP by modifying /etc/hosts.allow and /etc/hosts.deny through researching that on your own.

-Now, type exit and enter as many times until you're back at your own computer's command prompt.
+Now, type exit and enter as many times as possible until you're back at your own computer's command prompt.
 Once again, type ssh user@host or ssh user@111.222.333.444 (replacing user either host or IP with your settings).

 You should go directly in without having to type a password unless you added a challenge phrase.